Best Calisthenics Apps in 2026

 - Workout editor less flexible than Fitloop

-3. Thenics Best Progressions
+3. Thenx Best Progressions

-$4.99/mo · 4.6 stars
+$19.99/mo · $119.99/yr · 4.6 stars

-Thenics (formerly known as Thenx) focuses on structured progressions for classic calisthenics movements.
+Thenx focuses on structured progressions for classic calisthenics movements.
 Each skill is broken down into a step-by-step ladder, from assisted variations through the full movement and into advanced combos.
 The progression logic is solid and clearly designed by experienced calisthenics coaches.

 The app includes follow-along workout videos hosted by Chris Heria, which are polarizing but undeniably high-quality.
 Programs cover everything from absolute beginner to elite-level skills.
 A built-in workout timer and rep counter keep sessions moving, and the interface is polished on both platforms.